 How Many CBD Gummies Should I Take?

-Let’s start with CBD gummies.
+Let’s start with gummies.
 This popular method of taking CBD combines sweetness with healthy goodness.
 Gummies look like sweets, so don’t leave them lying for children.
 Luckily, their sweet appearance makes them subtle for public use.

 We don’t recommend you take more than three gummies a day.
 Nothing bad will happen to you, but there is a saturation point beyond which the body won’t absorb the CBD.
 To take more would just be a waste.